 GCG is an Arizona funded Qualified Vendor, and must submit applicant information for fingerprint and background clearance.
 The application process has clearance and background check steps which may disqualify you, or allow you to proceed.
 While a major offense will prohibit your employment, a minor one, such as a speeding ticket may not disqualify you, if it meets the State of Arizona fingerprint and background check requirements.

-While GCG DOES NOT have co-ed group homes at the moment, it does provide group homes which support male or female members, only.
+While GCG DOES NOT have co-ed group homes at the moment, it does provide group homes that support male or female members, only.
 GCG has an all-female group home in Paradise Valley, and an all-male group home in Mesa.
 An all-female group home is in the works for Scottsdale.

 GCG serves the developmentally disabled with an emphasis on those with behavioral issues.
 It also provides homes for those whose physical disability restricts them to a wheelchair.